MarcosAndradeV/MarcosAndradeV/README.md

 # 💫About Me :
 Hi, I'm Marcos .
 I'm a computer engineering Student excited to share my projects and learn from the open-source community.
 I'm looking for new opportunities to grow and improve, so feel free to reach out and say hello.

-Languages: Rust, Python and Go
+**Languages**: Rust, Python and Go

-Interests: Compilers, VMs and code Challenges
+**Interests**: Compilers, VMs and code Challenges

-Current Projects: cortex-lang
+**Current Projects**: cortex-lang

 ## 🌐Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/marcos-vinicius-andrade-alemida-2a84a6293)